Table of Content

 How to Choose the Best Shoe for Maximizing Your Vertical Leap

-While it’s quite clear sneakers won’t magically turn you into a super athlete, there’s a reason why big shoe companies like Nike and Adidas are able to charge a premium for their shoes.
+While it’s quite clear sneakers won’t magically turn you into a high-flying bird, there’s a reason why big shoe companies like Nike and Adidas are able to charge a premium for their shoes.

 The technology behind basketball shoes of today is miles ahead of where it was only a few decades back.